-The inclusion of GM foods in the food supply, providing there are no safety concerns, allows for innovation by developers and a widening of the technological base for the production of foods.
+The inclusion of genetically modified foods in the food supply, providing there are no safety concerns, allows for innovation by developers and a widening of the technological base for the production of foods.
+Cotton line MON88701 is a new crop designed to provide growers in countries around the world with an alternative to existing weed management strategies.